 The Schools, too, are developing strongly, with two new educational centres established in India since K's death: Sahyadri School near Pune, and Pathashaala south of Chennai.
-Teacher education is also progressing.
+And The School - KFI, Chennai has new premises, an hour's drive from Chennai.
+Teacher education is also progressing, especially in India.
 One of the initial steps was taken by Ahalya Chari57 with the Journal of the Krishnamurti Schools.
-Now Alok Mathur58 and Gopal Krishnamurthy59 are designing modules, conferences and seminars for teachers and others based on K's approach to education.
-Gopal is collaborating with the University of California Santa Barbara and other universities in developing a college-level certification programme.
+Subsequently Alok Mathur,58 Gopal Krishnamurthy59 and others have worked in this area.